-The Orlando Magic's Jonathan Isaac becomes the lone player to stand for National Anthem
+Jonathan Isaac responds after being the lone NBA player to stand for National Anthem

 The Magic are taking on the Brooklyn Nets in the league's third game of the resumed season in Orlando.

-Every player kneeled for the league's reopening games
+Every player kneeled for the NBA's reopening games

 Last night, every NBA player who restarted the league's 2020 season kneeled during the National Anthem while wearing "Black Lives Matter" shirts.